CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13b-di-integration-ii.md

 ## deletePost

-This one is easy. `PostsRepository` has a perfect delete method to accomplish this.
+This one is easy. `PostsRepository` has a perfect delete method to accomplish this and you probably already did this in DI-Integration part 1.

 ## updatePassword